After substation shooting, federal regulator orders review of security standards - NewsBreak

 After substation shooting, federal regulator orders review of security standards

-Less than two weeks after gunfire damaged two Duke Energy substations in Moore County, North Carolina, knocking out power to about 45,000 people, federal regulators ordered a review of security standards at electric transmission facilities and control centers.
+The Federal Energy Regulatory Commission last week called for a review of the physical security of the utility’s power systems.
+The order comes after attacks on substations in North Carolina, Ohio, Oregon and Washington state.
+(Photo by Justin Sullivan/Getty Images)

-The Federal Energy Regulatory Commission on Thursday ordered the North American Electric Reliability Corporation (NERC), which sets and enforces reliability standards for the bulk power system in the U.S., Canada and part of Mexico, to review existing “physical security” rules for the components of the power system.
+The Federal Energy Regulatory Commission this week ordered the North American Electric Reliability Corporation (NERC), which sets and enforces reliability standards for the bulk power system in the U.S., Canada and part of Mexico, to review existing “physical security” rules for the components of the power system.

 The order, which requires NERC to deliver within 120 days its report on the effectiveness and applicability of current standards and whether improvements are necessary, comes amid reports of similar attacks at other sites across the country.